 3 Source: Yahoo!
 Finance (see table below)

-G. Adam Weingartner is a registered representative of Lincoln Financial Advisors Corp.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker-dealer (member SIPC) and registered investment advisor.
-Bluestone Wealth Partners is a marketing name for business conducted through Lincoln Financial Advisors Corp.
+G. Adam Weingartner is a registered representative of LPL Financial.
+Securities and investment advisory services offered through LPL Financial., a broker-dealer (member SIPC) and registered investment advisor.
+Bluestone Wealth Partners is a marketing name for business conducted through LPL Financial.
 CRN-1998747-011818